amynic/ainights-sessionowners/README.md

 ![Result](docs-images/result.JPG)

 # **[BONUS SECTION]** Microsoft Power Apps

 ## Creating a front end application to take a picture of a dog and analyse it

-> NOTE: you must use your organizational account to use PowerApps.
-As this may become an issue
+> Mandatory: Powerapps require a valid 0365 organizational credential.

 Navigate to: [https://powerapps.microsoft.com/en-us/?WT.mc_id=build2019-event-amynic](https://powerapps.microsoft.com/en-us/) and sign in with your organizational account.